How to find an international school in Kampala

 “Research suggests that a parent who is actively and consistently engaged in their child’s learning can add the equivalent of two to three years of additional education over their school career.
 This is precisely why we’re so keen to promote the importance of parental engagement.”

 GEMS therefore encourage potential pupils and parents to visit the school for a tour of their facilities.
-The school is open Mondays to Fridays from 7:30am- 4:30pm and Saturdays from 8:30am to 12:30pm.
+The school is open Mondays to Fridays from 7.30 am- 4.30 pm and Saturdays from 8.30 am to 12.30 pm.
 There is no need to make an appointment on weekdays.
+Visit the school between 9 am and 4.30 pm from Monday – Friday for a guided tour of the boarding facilities.

 For admissions you can email the GEMS registrar or call +256 755 177 982.

 DISCLOSURE: This sponsored post is based on my personal observations and information provided to me by GEMS Cambridge International School-Kampala.
-For more information on sponsored posts, please read the Muzungu’s Terms and Conditions.
+For more information on sponsored posts, please read Diary of a Muzungu’s Terms and Conditions.

 If you have found this article helpful, please feel free to share it.